pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 You can easily imagine this class being the wrapper around a real database or any other storage type.
 While the code might become more complex, the structure of the repository is the same, with a single public method `list`.
 I will dig into database repositories in a later chapter.

-## A command line interface
+## A command-line interface

 So far we created the domain models, the serializers, the use cases and the repository, but we are still missing a system that glues everything together.
 This system has to get the call parameters from the user, initialise a use case with a repository, run the use case that fetches the domain models from the repository, and return them to the user.

 Let's see now how the architecture that we just created can interact with an external system like a CLI.
 The power of a clean architecture is that the external systems are pluggable, which means that we can defer the decision about the detail of the system we want to use.
-In this case we want to give the user an interface to query the system and to get a list of the rooms contained in the storage system, and the simplest choice is a command line tool.
+In this case, we want to give the user an interface to query the system and to get a list of the rooms contained in the storage system, and the simplest choice is a command-line tool.

-Later we will create a REST endpoint and we will expose it though a Web server, and it will be clear why the architecture that we created is so powerful.
+Later we will create a REST endpoint and we will expose it through a Web server, and it will be clear why the architecture that we created is so powerful.

 For the time being, create a file `cli.py` in the same directory that contains `setup.py`.
 This is a simple Python script that doesn't need any specific option to run, as it just queries the storage for all the domain models contained there.
 The content of the file is the following